Jay Robinson Education Leadership Award

 The award is named in honor of the late Dr. Jay Robinson, one of our state’s most distinguished education leaders.
 His career spanned 50 years, beginning as a math teacher and basketball and football coach in Cabarrus County, becoming a school principal and later superintendent of schools in first Cabarrus and then Charlotte-Mecklenburg school systems.
 He served as vice president for public affairs and special projects for the University of North Carolina system and chaired the State Board of Education.
 He was also the first president of the Public School Forum and served as an Emeritus Member of the Board until his death in April 2000.

 Former North Carolina Senator Howard N. Lee is the recipient of the 2017 Public School Forum of North Carolina Jay Robinson Education Leadership Award.
-Lee will be honored at a gala event on Thursday, May 18, 2017 at the Raleigh Convention Center.
+Lee was honored at a gala event on Thursday, May 18, 2017 at the Raleigh Convention Center.

 “Howard Lee has been a leader and a trailblazer his entire life,” said Michael Priddy, Chairman, Public School Forum of North Carolina.
 “His lifetime of public service in support of children, including serving as our state’s first African-American chairman of the State Board of Education, stands as a shining example of the very best of North Carolina.
 Howard Lee exemplifies what we look for in selecting our annual award recipient: dedication, leadership and courage.”

 Howard Lee may be best known as the first African-American to be elected mayor of a predominantly white southern town since reconstruction.
 In 1969, he became Mayor of Chapel Hill, an office he would hold for three terms.
 He was also the first African-American to be a cabinet secretary, as secretary of the N.C.
 Department of Natural Resources and Community Development, and the first to chair the State Board of Education.